A List of Servant Leadership Books, Essays, and Articles Recommended by Dr. Kent M. Keith

 During the past two decades, I have given hundreds of speeches and workshops on servant leadership.
 This book shares the questions that I am often asked and the answers that I like to give.
 In some cases, the answers were expanded for this publication.
 My hope is that the book will be especially useful to those who naturally begin with questions, whether they are new to servant leadership or have been on the journey for many years.
 The book provides the reader with starting points for further study, reflection, and implementation.
 Where applicable, answers conclude with recommendations for additional reading.
 A list of all the recommended readings can be found at the end of the text.

-Isabel Lopez is a wise person with a deep understanding of Robert Greenleaf’s core message.
-In this interview, she talks about the definition of the servant-leader, the credo, and how one puts servant leadership into action.
-She relates her own experiences as a leader in a large company, she quotes poetry, and she shares lessons learned from her grandmother.
+Isabel Lopez is known as a person of wisdom and a weaver of tales.
+In this interview, she explains the wisdom of the core message of Robert Greenleaf, the definition of the servant leader, the credo, and how one puts servant leadership into action.
+She relates her own experiences as a leader in a large company, quotes poetry, and shares lessons learned from her grandmother.

 People often wonder whether servant leadership is a philosophy, a theory, a set of values, a list of characteristics, or a series of practices—or some combination of all these things.
 Stephen Prosser reviews the literature and research, and provides six reasons why servant leadership is not a theory but a philosophy concerning service and the practice of leadership.